omkarkalamkar/personal_ska/docs/src/developer_guide/dishleafnode/contents.rst

 API
 ===

-Link to the TMC User documentation is `here <https://confluence.skatelescope.org/x/og2ACQ>`_.
+The TMC architecture and design is documented in detail in the Solution Intent space of SKA Confluence.
+Please refer to the following link `here <https://confluence.skatelescope.org/x/og2ACQ>`_.

 Modules
 --------